 Having started at Providence in 2001 as a patient care manager, Maggie Bruneau’s portfolio grew to become a senior leadership position that includes developing and sustaining partnerships in the system, patient flow, nursing professional practice and infection prevention and control.

 Maggie links people and organizations together in ways that improve system flow.
-Her teams help patients to transition home safely from Providence Hospital, and with the right supports, to continue to live in their own communities.
+Her teams help patients to transition home safely from Providence with the right supports, to continue to live in their own communities.

 Maggie started her career as a registered nurse.
-She has a master’s of Health Science Health Administration from the Institute of Health Policy Management and Evaluation at the University of Toronto and is a certified healthcare executive.
+She has a master’s of Health Science Health Administration from the Institute of Health Policy Management and Evaluation at the University of Toronto and is a certified health-care executive.
 Maggie is an adjunct lecturer with the Bloomberg Faculty of Nursing at the University of Toronto.

 Bev Bulmer became St. Michael’s vice-president of Education in 2016 and the first person with a health discipline background to hold the role at a Toronto academic institution.
 Bev is a physical therapist with a B.Sc. in Physical Therapy and a M.Sc. in Community Health, both from the University of Toronto.
 Bev started her clinical career at Sunnybrook Health Sciences Centre, moving to St. Michael’s Hospital Mobility program in 2006.
 She held the role of director of Health Disciplines Practice and Education prior to this role.
-In the director role, she gained a strong understanding of the practice and education issues that affect all health-care providers.
+In the director role, she gained a strong understanding of the practice and education issues that affect health-care providers.

 She is a lecturer in the Department of Physical Therapy at the University of Toronto.
 Bev is committed to a collaborative and scholarly approach to education for all learners that supports excellent patient care and outcomes.

-A registered nurse, Sonya Canzian joined St. Michael’s Hospital in 1990.
+A registered nurse, Sonya Canzian joined St. Michael’s Hospital in 1989.
 Since then, she has held progressively senior positions in critical care, education and administration.
 Sonya is a proven leader and was most recently program director of the Trauma/Neurosurgery and Mobility programs.

 Sonya is responsible for operational management of the Trauma/Neurosurgery, Mobility, Heart and Vascular, Critical Care, Specialized Complex Care and Cancer Services programs, and is also accountable for Nursing and Health Disciplines professional practice, education and research.

 Sonya is cross-appointed to the University of Toronto, is a lecturer in the Critical Care Program at George Brown College, Canadian Nurses Association mentor for neuroscience nursing certification, national director and instructor for the Advanced Trauma Care for Nurses course for the Society of Trauma Nurses.
-Sonya holds a master’s in health science from Charles Sturt University in Australia.
+Sonya holds a master’s in Health Science from Charles Sturt University in Australia.

-Beth Johnson – Mission Integration
+Beth Johnson, executive director of Mission Integration

 Beth Johnson joined Providence Healthcare in 2002.
 She is responsible for promoting a values-based organizational culture, uniting people around the organization’s mission, vision and heritage.
 She integrates and extends the tenets of compassion, hope and healing into all aspects of our communications and engagement initiatives, supporting our strategic directions and goals.

-Recently, Beth was the executive lead on the development of Providence’s new vision and mission statements, and rebranding in 2015.
+Beth was the executive lead on the development of Providence’s new vision and mission statements, and rebranding in 2015.
 Beth has worked in the Communications and Public Relations field for over 25 years.
 For the first 10 years of her career, she worked in a variety of private-sector industries.